HealthTeacher/style-guide/JavaScript.md

   ```

 ## Naming
-- Use the `js-` prefix for any class or ID used by JavaScript.
+- Use the `js-` prefix for any `class` or `id` used by JavaScript.
 Do *NOT* apply styles to these classes.

 ## Backbone
 - For Layouts and Views, label them with `className` exclusively.
-Leave `id` for events.
+Leave `id` for events handlers only.
 - Group related properties together.
 Groups should be separated by an empty line.
   ```coffeescript
   # bad